Diverse communities behave like typical random ecosystems: Results

 Figure \ref{pdf}(D) shows that this quantity is initially constant as $\sigma_c$ is increased from 0, then reaches the maximum value at $\sigma_c = 1$, and finally rapidly decreases to near zero.
 In Appendix \ref{Cavity} we provide analytical calculations based on the cavity method confirming these numerical results.

-Note that our results are not limited to Gaussian noise, which results in biologically-infeasible negative elements appearing in the consumer matrix, but also applies to the case where the noise in consumer preferences is binary or uniform noises and all consumer preferences remain strictly positive (See Figure \ref{matrix} and \ref{distributions}).
-This is because the \textit{central limit theorem} guarantees that the statistics of eigenvalues of large random matrices converges to the statistics in Gaussian random matrices for many biologically plausible choices of consumer preferences.
+Note that our results are not restricted to Gaussian noise but also apply to the other cases where the noise in consumer preferences is binary or uniform (See Figure \ref{matrix} and \ref{distributions}).
+This is because the \textit{central limit theorem} guarantees that the statistics of eigenvalues of large random matrices converge to the statistics in Gaussian random matrices for many biologically plausible choices of consumer preferences.